1864 United States presidential election: Results

+24.4% of the voting age population and 76.3% of eligible voters participated in the election.
 The American Civil War was in progress and unfinished during this election.
-Because eleven Southern states had declared secession from the Union and formed the Confederate States of America, only twenty-five states participated in the election.
+Because eleven Southern states plus two claimed additional Southern states had declared secession from the Union and formed the Confederate States of America, only twenty-five states participated in the election.

 Louisiana and Tennessee had recently been re-captured.
 They chose presidential electors, but their votes were rejected by Congress due to having recently seceded from the Union.
 Both states had voted for Lincoln, so it would not have changed the result in any case.

 Three new states participated for the first time: Kansas, West Virginia, and Nevada.

-Despite Kentucky's state government never seceding from the Union, the Commonwealth had an election participation rate decrease of almost 40% compared to the election of 1860.
+Despite Kentucky's state government never fully seceding from the Union, and Kentucky's Confederate Government that was formed at the Russellville Convention being driven from the state in 1862, the Commonwealth had an election participation rate decrease of almost 40% compared to the election of 1860.

 McClellan won just three states: Kentucky, Delaware, and his home state of New Jersey.
 Lincoln won in every state he carried in 1860 except New Jersey, and also carried a state won four years earlier by Stephen Douglas (Missouri), one carried by John C. Breckinridge (Maryland) and all three newly admitted states (Kansas, Nevada and West Virginia).
 Altogether, 212 electoral votes were counted in Congress for Lincoln – more than enough to win the presidency even if all of the states in rebellion had participated and voted against him.
+This would be the last election in which a party nominee won completely different states than the previous nominee, with McClellan flipping Kentucky and New Jersey, while having lost Missouri.

 Lincoln was highly popular with soldiers and they in turn recommended him to their families back home.
 The following states allowed soldiers to cast ballots: California, Kansas, Kentucky, Maine, Michigan, Rhode Island, and Wisconsin.
 Out of the 40,247 army votes cast, Lincoln received 30,503 (75.8%) and McClellan 9,201 (22.9%), with the rest (543 votes) scattering (1.3%).
 Only soldiers from Kentucky gave McClellan a majority of their votes, and he carried the army vote in the state by a vote of 2,823 (70.3%) to 1,194 (29.7%).

 Of the 1,129 counties making returns, Lincoln won in 728 (64.5%), while McClellan carried 400 (35.4%).
 One county (0.1%) in Iowa split evenly between Lincoln and McClellan.

 This was the last election the Republicans won in Maryland until 1896.

 Source (Popular Vote): Source (Electoral Vote):

 (a) The states in rebellion did not participate in the election of 1864.(b) The 17 electoral votes from Tennessee and Louisiana were rejected.
-Had they not been rejected, Lincoln would have received 229 electoral votes out of a total of 250, well in excess of the 126 required to win.(c) One elector from Nevada did not vote.
+Had they not been rejected, Lincoln would have received 229 electoral votes out of a total of 251 (250 cast), well in excess of the 126 required to win.(c) One elector from Nevada did not vote.